FakeDeath94/WirelessRedstone/README.md

 ## ToDo
 - Add MySql Support (I know it isn't probably needed for a small plugin but it is nice to have the option)
+- Add a new sign functionality, basically allow a single transmitter sign to have multiple channels that you can go through.
 - Add Removal of all old channels (from database and yml files) when all signs are destroyed.

 ## Config